Zyjinn/RivalsOfAetherMod/README.md

 # RivalsOfAetherMod
-An attempt at making a mod for the steam game rivals of aether by myself and some friends
+An attempt at making a mod for rivals of aether to introduce a new character

+## Character Overview

+## Moveset

+## Unique Features